BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/04-conditional-constructs/README.md

 ### Scope in Switch

 One final warning with switch statements requires a bit more explanation.
-Care must be taken when one defined variables inside the case's, for example for holding a temporary math result.
+Care must be taken when one defines variables inside the case's, for example for holding a temporary math result.

 Consider the following example that requests two numbers from the user and than let's the user choose what action to perform on them: